 But keep an eye.
 As you're standing on the riverbank, it's rocky, and dark at night, with no street lamps.
 The riverbank also see many people there, so not suitable for kids or the elderly.

-Angle 2: Riverside Walkway (Right of the Bridge)
+Angle 2: from the right of the bridge

 There are street lamps, railings, and a flat walkway.
 You can sit on the marble slope edge and take your time.
 It feels open and relaxed.
 It's also safer for kids and elderly travelers.